33 High-Protein Dinners

 - Return beef to the pan, pour in sauce, and stir everything together for 2 minutes until thickened.

-- Drizzle with sesame oil, if using, serve hot over brown rice.
+- Drizzle with sesame oil, if using, and serve hot over brown rice.

 5. Greek Chicken Bowls

-Greek Chicken Bowls are a weeknight hero—bright, filling, and way easier than they look.
+Greek Chicken Bowls are my weeknight hero, and when you try it, it’ll be yours too!
+It’s bright, filling, and way easier than they look.
 You get juicy marinated chicken, crisp veggies, and a creamy tzatziki, all piled onto fluffy rice.

-This is one of those dinners that feels fresh every time, plus it’s loaded with protein so you’ll actually stay full.
-It’s also super customizable: swap in your favorite veggies or add feta if you want.
+This is one of those dinners that feels fresh every time, plus it’s loaded with protein, so you’ll actually stay full.
+It’s also super customizable.
+I like to swap in my favorite veggies or add feta.
 Whether you’re meal-prepping or just craving Mediterranean flavors, these bowls are a total win.

 Ingredients :